Willy-Kimura/TrialMaker.Demo/README.md

   Since TrialMaker (*premium*) is a component, once installed, you'll see it in Visual Studio's Toolbox.
 From there, simply drag-and-drop it to your Form at design-time to launch the License Activation dialog.
 You can then provide your valid license details and hit 'Enter'.

-- **Building your project and adding the file** `Licenses.licx`:
+- **Adding usage code, adding the file** `Licenses.licx` **and building your project**:

-  You can alternatively build your project once you've added the [usage code](#usage) to launch the License Activation dialog.
-Once your license is activated, go ahead and using Solution Explorer, add a new file `licenses.licx` inside your project.
+  You can alternatively add the [usage code](#usage) then using Solution Explorer, add a new Text File in your project and rename it as `licenses.licx`.
 Then open the file and add the following line:

   ```
   WK.Libraries.TrialMakerNS.TrialMaker, System.Evaluation
   ```

-  Lastly, right-click the file and select *Properties*, then set its **Build Action** property to *Embedded Resource*.
+  Finally right-click the file, select *Properties* and set its **Build Action** property to *Embedded Resource*.
+After that, build your project.

->  In case you face any issues, feel free to ask for help anytime from the [Need Help](https://github.com/Willy-Kimura/TrialMaker.Demo/discussions?discussions_q=category%3A%22Need+Help%22) discussions area.
+>  In case you face any issues, please feel free to ask for help anytime from the [Need Help](https://github.com/Willy-Kimura/TrialMaker.Demo/discussions?discussions_q=category%3A%22Need+Help%22) discussions area.

 # Usage